-Now much of the advice and information I give here has been backed up in scientific studies and as a consequence has been recommended as being safe for people with chronic lower back pain.
+However much of the advice and information I give here has been backed up by scientific studies and as a consequence has been recommended as being safe for people with chronic lower back pain.

-So always consult with your doctor or physical therapist before beginning a new exercise program and stop if you start to feel pain.
+So you should always consult your doctor or physical therapist before beginning a new exercise program and stop immediately if you start to feel more pain.

 And secondly it's important that you don't overdo things.

-For instance, in a 2011 study it was found that both lack of activity and intense activity increased the risk of lower back pain (81).
+For instance in one 2011 study it was found that both lack of activity and intense activity increased the risk of lower back pain.

-Moderate activity on the other hand was found to reduce the risk of lower back pain (81).
+Moderate activity on the other hand was found to reduce the risk of lower back pain.